Vaei/PushPawn/README.md

 If the capsule dimensions change between prediction frames it can desync.
 For most of us sending this data is an unnecessary cost, but if you need to do it, add the capsule `HalfHeight` and/or `Radius` to `FPushOption` and send it along with `IPusheeInstigator::GatherPushOptions`, however this may not be sufficient on it's own!
 Check where the `UCapsuleComponent` getters are being used and replace these too.
 Any data NOT send through the `FPushOption` is very unlikely to be predicted.

 This may also not be sufficient as it remains untested.

+## Abilities

+### `GA_Push_Scan`
+Held by the Pushee and used to find nearby Pushers.
+Here you can set a `ScanRate` and change how the `ScanRange` is computed as well as assign the `TraceChannel` used.
+You can also `Show Debug` to see what it is doing.

+### `GA_Push_Action`
+Held by the Pusher and is given via `GiveAbility` to the Pushee to apply a force to them.
+There are many ways this can be implemented, look at the blueprint for more information.

+Different Pushers can have their own versions of this ability.

 ## LyraShooter
 *Or anyone not using `UGameplayAbility` as an allowed base class*